 Fashion photography is one of the largest areas where photographers use ring flashes.
 Like portrait photography, you need even light without strong shadows.

 You can add gels to them.
 This is a little more complicated than using a flash gun or other studio lights.
-Complicated, yet possible, but you will have to make them yourselves.

 Again, photographers use them as key lights, where other lights fill in any shadows.
 They also fill in to bring out subtle details.